• Contact Us

 Guyana asks US university to help detect deadly poultry disease

-Last Updated on Monday, 1 June 2026, 23:25 by Denis Chabrol
+Last Updated on Tuesday, 2 June 2026, 19:29 by Writer

 Dr Terrence Campbell.

-The opposition A Partnership for National Unity (APNU) has tabled several questions in the National Assembly about the poultry industry including plans to ensure meat self-sufficiency and whether exemptions or import licences were granted after a ban was imposed in poultry products three years ago.
+The opposition A Partnership for National Unity (APNU) has tabled several questions in the National Assembly about the poultry industry including plans to ensure meat self-sufficiency and whether exemptions or import licences were granted after a ban was imposed on poultry products three years ago.

-APNU parliamentary leader, Dr Terrence Campbell wants Agriculture Minister Zulfikar Mustapha to say whether that ministry has a target date by which Guyana would once again become self-sufficient in poultry meat.
+APNU parliamentary leader, Dr Terrence Campbell wants agriculture minister Zulfikar Mustapha to say whether that ministry has a target date by which Guyana would once again become self-sufficient in poultry meat.

-He specifically wants Mr Mustapha to state the date or range by which Guyana would be able to satisfy its domestic demand through local production rather than imports.
+He specifically wants Mr Mustapha to state the date or time range by which Guyana would be able to satisfy its domestic demand through local production rather than imports.

-Dr Campbell is also seeking an answer on how much subsidies, extension services, infrastructure, bio-security and training have been or would be provided by the Agriculture Ministry to “accelerate the self-sufficiency target.”
+Dr Campbell is also seeking an answer on how much subsidies, extension services, infrastructure, bio-security and training have been or would be provided by the agriculture ministry to “accelerate the self-sufficiency target.”

-Also, on the subject of self-sufficiency, the APNU parliamentarian has filed a separate question for the Agriculture Minister, asking him what milestones of key performance indicators has the ministry set toward achieving self-sufficiency.
 Those targets, he says, can include specified production volumes, reduction in imports, number of broiler breeder or hatching egg facilities, increased feed/grain self-production, and regional hinterland access.

-Dr Campbell is also hoping that the Agriculture Minister can tell the 65-seat National Assembly whether any exemptions or import licences have been granted for items such as hatching eggs, breeding stock or emergency imports since May 2023 when a ban on poultry products was imposed by the Guyana Livestock Development Agency as a national security measure.
+Dr Campbell is also hoping that the minister can tell the 65-seat National Assembly whether any exemptions or import licences have been granted for items such as hatching eggs, breeding stock or emergency imports since May 2023 when a ban on poultry products was imposed by the Guyana Livestock Development Agency as a national security measure.

 At the time of instituting the ban, Mr Mustapha had said the reasons were to protect local poultry farmers against chicken smuggling because Guyana was self-sufficient, and safeguarding the industry against bird flu.